-Many people never attempt to pursue independent wealth because they believe it’s an impossible goal.
+There are millions of people in the world who never attempt to pursue independent wealth because they believe it’s an impossible goal.
 This limiting belief can be largely attributed to the misconceptions they’ve accepted as truth.

-You may think anybody with multi-millionaire status lives in a huge mansion and drives expensive cars.
-But, actually, most wealthy people lead average lifestyles not much different than most.
+You may think anybody with a wealthy status lives in a huge mansion and drives expensive cars.
+But, actually, most financially independent people lead average lifestyles not much different than most.

 Unless you win the lottery and receive a large inheritance, anybody who achieves independent wealth does it through diligence, discipline, and determination.
 These traits continue even when someone has built great wealth, which means they often still live in average homes, drive used cars, and even have regular jobs.

 So, just because you think you’ll never live in Beverly Hills and drive a Rolls Royce, that doesn’t mean you could never be someone who is independently wealthy.
 When your financial habits reflect your money values, you’ll find that your lifestyle probably won’t change much as you continue to build wealth.